jjangsangy/simultaneous-equation-cannons/memory-bank/systemPatterns.md

   - `calculationResult` (object | null)
   - `errorMessage` (string)
   - `isToggleOn` (boolean)
+  - `showCardPreview` (boolean): Controls visibility of the card details modal.
 - **Persistence**: State is initialized from `localStorage` if available, and updated in `localStorage` whenever it changes.

 ## Styling